 The following is my dividend history for my portfolio going back to January of 2008.
 I promise to eventually go back further, but in the meantime…

 Dividends are a beautiful thing.
 I compare dividend stocks to being a landlord.
 Every month, I collect dividends (rent) and over time I am seeing the value of the stocks (think the property) rise.
 The beautiful thing of dividends, I don’t worry if the tenant will pay, or destroy the property.
 If I want to sell the property (stock), it just cost a few bucks and can be executed in seconds to raise capital.
 It’s also super easy to get the current value of the stocks, unlike in housing where comp sales can make a difference in value.
+When you have enough dividend income to live off, it also helps distract you from market fluctuations.
+Take Q4 2018, for example, it was shit.
+It didn’t bother me though.
+I stayed put, invested in the market, and continued to collect my dividends, even reinvesting the dividends, and occasionally buying some stocks.

 So without further adieu, my portfolios dividend history dating back to January of 2008.
 Please notice the tabs at the bottom of the excel spreadsheet (monthly, quarterly, annual).